ppresto/AKS-Sandbox/install-standalone-mongo-ent/README.md

 # mongodb Enterprise
-Build the mongodb container based on the mongo docker repo and deploy it to Kubernetes.
-This repo is using AKS.
+Build the mongodb container based on the mongo docker repo.
+Deploy it to Kubernetes using a Persistent Volume Claim (PVC).

 ## Build MongoDB Enterprise container
 We will build an enterprise image using the mongo docker project.